Invoca/developer-docs/source/api_documentation/network_integration/advertiser_campaigns/index.rst

     - Details

   * - Menu
     - Can have 1‐9 child nodes, with each child corresponding to the 1‐9 buttons.
 At the end of the child list, it can also optionally have failover child nodes designated by a node with a keypress_failover_type parameter (see example below).
-If speech recognition is enabled, the caller may also respond verbally with their menu choice by saying the designated phrase.
+If speech recognition is enabled, the caller may also respond verbally with their menu choice (i.e. "one" for 1, and "two" for 2).

   * - Connect
     - May not have any children.
 The prompt will be read before connecting to the provided phone number.